pcantrell/swift-evolution/proposals/XXXX-unwrap-or-die.md

 }
 ```

-As Quincey points out, Swift's "Add !" is a syntactic fix not a semantic one.
+As Quincey points out, Swift's "Add !" is a syntactic fix, not a semantic one.
 Encourging the unconsidered use of `!` insertion leads to poorly designed code.
 The `!` fixit should not be used as a bandaid to make things compile.

 Swift encourages users to accept each fix until their program compiles but Swift cannot holistically evaluate user code intent.
 It cannot recommend or fixit a `guard let` or `if let` alternative at a specific disjoint location.